|Isaac Davis Camporee and March|

 The Isaac Davis Trail is an official Boy Scout Historical Trail sponsored by the Scouters of the Isaac Davis Trail.
 It is the same trail used by Captain Isaac Davis of the Acton Minutemen in their historic march to Concord where "the shot heard around the world" was fired.

 The trail is seven miles long and takes 2-3 hours to cover.
 It begins at the home of Captain Davis where the original Minutemen met, and ends at the Old North Bridge in Concord.
-Most of the route is on paved road.
-Only small stretches are cross-country.
-The trail is open year round and maybe hiked at any time.
+Most of the route is on paved road and only small stretches are cross-country.
+Most of the trail is open year round and may be hiked at any time, however there are small sections that are through private property and are only accessible during Independence Day and Patriot's Day celebration periods.
 A map is available for download [PDF].
 There are many historical markers along the way, providing for am excellent review of one of the most important days in our Nation's history.

 Some of the trail is over private land, so be courteous and clean is important for the continued use of the trail.
 Participation in the hiking of the trail in no way obligates Isaac Davis Trail Committee, its sponsors, or the Boy Scouts of America in case of accident or injury.